mochoy/nerf-ammo-counter/README.md

 ___

 ## Getting Started
 A good foundation in basic electronics and a bit of physics as well a programming will help dramatically when building your blaster.
+The microcontroller needs to be programmed before it can be put into the blaster:

-### Installation
+### 1) Installation
 Go to folder 'libraries' to add some libraries which can be accessed through the Arduino IDE:

 `cd ../Arduino/libraries`